-1. Group ‘Thank You’ Video
+1. Group Thank You Video

 3. Spa Day

-4. Coffee or Tea Gift Set
+5. Coffee or Tea Gift Set

-5. Bottle of Wine
+6. Bottle of Wine

 We wouldn’t recommend sending this gift with your kid, but if you get a chance to meet with the teacher personally, you or someone from your group can deliver a nice bottle of wine to say ‘Thank you’.
 Teacher can relax, unwind and enjoy the “fruits” of their labor.

-6. Dinner and Movie Gift Set
+7. Dinner and Movie Gift Set

-7. Digital Membership Gift Card
+8. Digital Membership Gift Card

-8. Classroom Supplies
+9. Classroom Supplies

-9. Inspirational Book
+10. Inspirational Book

-If anyone appreciates the value of reading and learning, it’s got to be a teacher, right?
-There are many inspiring books for teachers that yours might really enjoy.
-There are also some funny books about teaching that might give them a much needed laugh.
+If anyone appreciates the value of reading and learning, it’s a teacher.
+There are many inspiring books for school teachers that yours might really enjoy.
+If you want a fun gift, there are some funny books about teaching that might give them a much-needed laugh.
 Since this is a group gift, you might consider one from each category or a box of best-sellers they can read in their downtime.

 Teacher Appreciation Week is an opportunity to give a small reward to teachers for what they do each day.
-These ideas make great group gifts for teachers and will show them that what they do is noticed and that their work is valued.
+These teacher appreciation gift ideas make great group gifts for teachers and will show them that what they do is noticed and that their work is valued.